cmdli/maybetodo/README.md

 To Do:
 --------
-1. Login/Logout and switch contexts (done)
-2. Read out current tasks
-3. Add/Remove tasks
-4. Clear out tasks after 24 hours
+1. Clear out expired tasks before user requests (task queues?)
+2. Make pretty with Bootstrap